numToStr/site/pages/blog/messing-with-lua-metatables.md

 ### `__index`

-This controls prototype inheritence.
+This controls prototype inheritance.
 Whenever we access a field, lua checks whether that field is present or not in the initial table, if not, then `__index` is used to return the field.
 We can either give it a function or another table.
 Let's see how it works

 -   **With a `table`**